What Grows in Hartley, California

 What hardiness zone is Hartley, California?

-Hartley is in USDA hardiness zones 6a-7b, according to the USDA Agricultural Research Service Plant Hardiness Zone Map 2023.
-Zones are based on average annual extreme minimum temperatures from 1991-2020 weather data.
+Hartley sits in USDA hardiness zones 6a-7b, per the USDA Plant Hardiness Zone Map 2023.
+Zones reflect average annual extreme minimum temperatures from 1991–2020 weather data.

 What vegetables grow in Hartley?